azizHakim/azizHakim.github.io/_pages/experience.md

 **Duration:** Nov.
 2022 - Dec.
 2022
 #### Watch Innoviant

-- Analyzed the performance of various machine learning models for automatic data preprocessing and annotation.
+ - Evaluated the performance of diverse machine learning models for automatic data preprocessing and annotation.
-- Fine‑tuned an Electra‑QA model to annotate watch features from the raw description.
+ - Fine‑tuned an Electra‑QA model to annotate watch features from raw descriptions.
-- Reduced data annotation cost and time by at least 10‑fold by using large language models for data annotation
+ - Achieved over a 10‑fold reduction in data annotation costs and time by leveraging large language models for data annotation.

 ### **Research Engineer**